bvasiles/jsNaughty/README.md

 jsNaughty depends on several components to run the deobfuscation process.
 The main service relies on three servers - two instances of mosesserver and one instance on lmServer.

-The mosesserver is part of Moses smt and is used to provide the initial translation suggestions after preprocessing.
+The mosesserver is part of Moses and is used to provide the initial translation suggestions after preprocessing.
 One server is used with the hashing option, and one with the original obfuscated names.

 The lmServer is used to resolve inconsistencies between translations of a variable used on